Antonio Pedro Monteiro Lima

 Antonio Pedro Monteiro Lima (born 5 January 1948) is a Cape Verdean diplomat who was the Permanent Representative to the United Nations for Cape Verde from August 2007 to February 2014.
 Before working for the UN, Monero Lima held multiple positions in External Affairs from 1975 to 1991.
-He also was an ambassador for Guinea-Bissau and Algeria between 1982 to 1990.
+He also was an ambassador for Guinea-Bissau and Algeria between 1982 and 1990.

 Early life and education

 On 5 January 1948, Monteiro Lima was born in Dakar, Senegal.
 For his education, he went to France to attend the University of Paris VIII and the Université de Tours.

 Career

 External Affairs

 During his career, Monterio Lima worked in multiple positions for External Affairs.
 From 1975 to 1981, Monteiro-Lima worked in the External Affairs Ministry as head of the Department of Africa, Asia, and Oceania.
 Later, he was Director-General for the Ministry of External Affairs from 1988 to 1990 and moved on to become External Affairs and Emigration's Secretary of State from 1990 to 1991.